 The private room is complete with air conditioning and garden views.
 The dormitory room comes with either fans or air conditioning.

-Rating 9.3, Prices start from $75 for Double room
+Rating 9.3, Prices start from $75 for a double room

 Rooms come with air conditioning, a flat-screen TV with satellite channels, a shower, a hairdryer, and a wardrobe.
 All rooms come with a private bathroom with a bath and free toiletries.